doug-m/CollectorAuroraTesting/README.md

 1. Connect the Android device to a PC/Mac
 2. At the root of the devices internal storage or SD card, create a folder called `ArcGIS`.
 3. Inside the `ArcGIS` folder create a folder called `basemaps`.
-4. Copy any tile packages into the `basemaps` folder.
+4. Copy tile packages into the `basemaps` folder.